Updated: June 14, 2018

 The Montreal Protocol

 Several decades later the world realized that R22 refrigerant was aiding in the depletion of the Earth’s ozone layer.
 That’s not great.
-So, the U.S. EPA, in cooperation with other agencies and groups around the world, started a phase out of many ozone-depleting agents as part of an international agreement known as the Montreal Protocol.
+So, the U.S. EPA, in cooperation with other agencies and groups around the world, began a phase out of several ozone-depleting agents as part of an international agreement known as the Montreal Protocol.
 The regulation lists many HCFCs and CFCs (different types of refrigerants that deplete the ozone layer), but R22 is believed to be one of the worst offenders.

 Timeline and R22 phase out progress in 2018

 In 2003, the phase out of R22 production and imports commenced.
 By early 2010 the production and import of R22 decreased.
 However, servicing current, existing equipment is still acceptable while there is an available supply of R22.
-To guarantee the public’s compliance with the new law, all sales of R22 must be purchased by a certified technician.
+To confirm the public’s compliance with the new law, all sales of R22 must be bought by a certified technician.
 R22 production and import will be continually reduced by law until 2020, when all production and import will be banned.
 Only recycled R22 refrigerant will be accessible to service existing air conditioners after 2020.

 The graph above shows the EPA’s consumption allowance of R22 by percentage.
 The limits on R22 consumption were implemented in 2010 and follow a declining trend until 2020.